 Adenium grafting goes as far as your creativity goes.
 It's an ongoing try and fail and try again process.
-If you're curious, let's experiment together.
+If you're curious, let's explore this together.

 Reasons Why People Graft Adenium

-Some adenium species like the Dorset Horn adenium grow terribly slow.
-This is why people graft their bodies onto faster-growing rootstock to speed up the growth while still retaining some of their unique characteristics.
-Grafting a scion on a young rootstock will give precocious flowers.
+Some adenium species like the Dorset Horn adenium grow terribly slow if you let it grow out on its own naturally.
+This is why people graft their bodies onto faster-growing adenium rootstock to speed up the growth.
+This also helps retain some of their unique characteristics.
+Grafting a scion on a young rootstock will give precocious (earlier than usual) flowers.

 For propagating, some growers receive adenium species through cuttings.
 They want to preserve the species.
 Grafting them on a strong rootstock may help the growth.
 If all is well, the cuttings can bloom & produce seed pods.
 The growers then can get the seeds.
 By grafting, they can multiply the species with known flower colors.

-Multiple adenium species can be grafted on one tree, creating a beautiful multi-color adenium.
+Multiple adenium species can be grafted on one plant, creating a beautiful multi-color adenium.
 This type attracts people because of the uniqueness & skills of the grafting artists.

 You can use any species as the rootstock.
 A 1-year-old rootstock with strong growing branches will work to nourish the scion.